I live in Toronto, Ontario, Canada, and I love almost everything I about it.

 I love the Leafs, I love the Jays, I love bitching about the Leafs and the Jays, and I love the way this city comes alive in the summer.

-With temperatures that routinely dip to -25 degrees Celsius (that’s -13 degrees Fahrenheit), if ever there were a time and place where a parka would be appropriate, it’s Toronto in the winter.
+With temperatures that routinely dip to -25 degrees Celsius (that’s -13 degrees Fahrenheit), if ever there were a time to where a parka, it’s Toronto in the winter.

 But for whatever reason – maybe it was because I didn’t want to drop a grand on a Canada Goose coat, or maybe it’s just because I didn’t want to look like Kenny from South Park – for years I resisted the urge to adopt seasonally appropriate winter wear.

-Fortunately, that all changed when I stumbled across Alpha Industries’ take on the traditional parka worn by air crewmen circa the Second World War (more on the history of the jacket below).
+Fortunately, that all changed when I stumbled across Alpha Industries’ take on the traditional parka worn by air crewmen circa the Second World War.

 Instead of Kenny’s bulky, all-encompassing orange monstrosity, here was a slim-fitting coat that looked like it could keep me warm without forcing me to look like a fur-lined Siberian spy.